 Pot grow-ops: clues not to be overlooked

 Hundreds of homes have already been identified as being used or having been used to grow marijuana.
-Given the extent of the damage that excess humidity can cause to buildings, real estate brokers must take special steps when selling, buying or leasing immovables that have been used or could be used for this purpose.
+Given the extent of the damage that excess humidity can cause to buildings, real estate brokers are required to take special steps when selling, buying or leasing immovables that have been used or could be used for this purpose.

 It is not always public knowledge that a house has been used to grow pot.
 In this case, what clues should a real estate broker look for in order to act with diligence and avoid inconvenience and major financial losses for his clients?
 There are two types of clues, i.e. those related to the immovable, which a visual inspection can reveal, and those related to aspects of the transaction itself.